 Much like any light switch or "on" button, the Universal Plug and Play (UPnP) protocol has been an often used, yet frequently overlooked, aspect of the end user's day-to-day utilization of network devices.
-UPnP, not
+UPnP, not to be confused with the more generalized Plug 'n' Play, allows network devices to connect with one another via IP without any configuration on the part of the end user.
+For example, when an end user plugs a computer into an Ethernet LAN, UPnP is most likely the backbone set of protocols used for device discovery.

 The most useful aspect of the UPnP protocol suite may also be its biggest vulnerability.